peter-martin-17/analyticsprojects/README.md

 # analyticsprojects

 For both of the projects, I used sample data sourced from Kaggle.
+For these projects, I used tools including mySQL server, Python, pandas library, matplot library, sklearn library, numpy library, and jupyter notebooks.

 customer_churn
  - Created a logistic regression model using columns in the customer churn dataset to predict which customers churn.